Alexis López

-Alexis Bladimir López García (born 1 May 1997 in Mexicali) is a Mexican rower.
+Alexis Bladimir López García (born 1 May 1997) is a Mexican rower.

 He won the bronze medal at the 2016 World Rowing U23 Championships.

 He won the final B at the 2017 World Championships – lightweight single sculls.
+At the 2019 Pan American Games, he won the gold medal in the lightweight double sculls, and a silver medal in the lightweight coxless four.

-He won the gold medal at 2019 Pan American Games in the lightweight double sculls, and also a silver medal at lightweight coxless four.
+López was born in San Felipe, Baja California.